Callirhoe Involucrata Care: Grow Purple Poppy Mallow

 Tough, drought tolerant and evergreen, Callirhoe involucrata or the purple poppy mallow is known for its beautiful extra bright magenta flowers that look like tiny wine cups.
 This is the reason why this plant is also called “wine cups” colloquially.
+You’ll find them growing in native plant gardens and rock gardens all over the US.

 Read on to find out everything you need to know about growing and caring for Callirhoe involucrata.